apache/tvm-rfcs/rfcs/0093_Issue_Triage.md

 For example, when creating an issue concerning a bug in `autotvm` , the process would be -

 1. The user would select the **Bug Report** template and will see a section shown in body to list the tags they would like to use.
 It will include a link to the document mentioned above which lists all the label tags.
 2. The user would then add the relevant tags.
-In this case, they would add `autotvm`.In the case that the issue creator is unsure of which label tags to use, they can simply leave the label tag section blank.
+In this case, they would add `autotvm`.
+In the case that the issue creator is unsure of which label tags to use, they can simply leave the label tag section blank.
 This template will add the `needs-triage` label by default which can alert other TVM contributors who can assist in properly sorting the issue.
-3. After, filling out the quick summary of the issue, they would post it.
+3. After filling out the quick summary of the issue, they would post it.
 It will look like shown in this [example here](https://drive.google.com/file/d/12IHgPFcijcSsbHrY5IY9ACqDlpl2AbP9/view?usp=sharing) and will trigger the `triage-bot` to parse the issue body and add the appropriate label.
 4. Then, the `triage-bot` removes the `needs-triage` label and adds the appropriate label.
 In this example, it would add `autotvm`.

 ![TVM Bot](assets/0089/TVM%20bot.png)